gscharly/drl_p1_navigation/README.md

 dependencies.

 # Instructions
-The repository contains 2 scripts: train.py and play.py.
+The repository contains 2 scripts under the navigation package: train.py and play.py.

 ## Train
 The script train.py can be used to train the agent.
 It accepts the following arguments: